cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 Let's do some bookkeeping and see where the softmax call goes and finally implement the $O=SV$ GEMM.

 ## Creating Output Fragment `acc_o` and Softmax Struct
 Before the main loop, we first create our output fragment `acc_o`, which is the actual output we rescale in Softmax and write to our output tensor.
 It has shape `(kBlockM, kHeadDim)` and is a C-fragment just like `acc_s`.
-Similary, we initialize it with 0.
+Similarly, we initialize it with 0.

 ```cpp
 Tensor acc_o = partition_fragment_C(